bastonero/aiida-vibroscopy/docs/source/howto/postprocess.md

 :::

 ::: {note} Convention
-In the following methods, the direction of the light must be given in crystal/fractional coordinates.
+In the following methods, the direction of the light must be given in **Cartesian coordinates**.
 :::

 You can get the single crystal infrared and/or Raman spectra from a computed {{ vibrational_data }}.
 For Raman: